DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 533: "That was a bad butt manoeuvre ![devicatBUTT](https://static-cdn.jtvnw.net/emoticons/v1/1857257/1.0 "devicatBUTT") ." -DeviCat (21-Nov-18)
 * <missing quote 534, ask CCB for it please>
 * 535: "Aaaaagh!
 I moved the nose altogether!" -DeviCat (26-Nov-18)
+* 536: "These are the ones I use the most, and they are: Undo and Redo." -DeviCat (02-Dec-18)
-* <missing quotes 536-537, please ask CCB for them>
+* <missing quote 537, ask CCB for it please>
 * 538: "guys, he proposed in a hallway whilst wearing one of those raptor suits.
 Believe me I was the suit ![scudDance](https://cdn.betterttv.net/emote/55b947aa8bc2bcfa0d99f669/1x "scudDance") ." -ElaineSpencer (05-Dec-18)
 * 539: "penguin: Hello tiny Mortals my name is Sir Squeh. bow down to my shiny feet, feed me cheeseburgers ,give me your magic powers. all hail the mighty Squeh ![devicatSMUG](https://static-cdn.jtvnw.net/emoticons/v1/1857248/1.0 "devicatSMUG") ." -pickledeggrin (06-Dec-18)
 * 540: "The cat is basically done, but I want to play with it a bit more." -DeviCat (06-Dec-18)